“Be a traveller, not a tourist”, so the saying goes.

 But why?
-What defines each?
+What defines a tourist vs traveller?
 And why did I name my blog after something so supposedly undesirable?

 Differences between Tourist vs Traveller